Alaska (singer)

-Olvido Gara Jova (born June 13, 1963), known professionaly as Alaska, is a Spanish-Mexican singer, songwriter, actress, television host and DJ.
+Olvido Gara Jova (born June 13, 1963), known professionally as Alaska, is a Spanish-Mexican singer, songwriter, actress, television host and DJ.
 She was born and raised in Mexico City, until the age of 10, when her family moved to Spain.
 In Spain, she was a guitarist in the group Kaka de Luxe, until 1979, when she became the vocalist and composer of Alaska y los Pegamoides, a group with which she reached her first number one thanks to "Bailando", acquiring great recognition at a national level and in some Spanish-speaking countries.
 From 1983, she was the vocalist and composer of Alaska y Dinarama; group with which she continued releasing albums that reached a wide popularity.
 Many of her songs have reached number one on the music charts in Spain and wide recognition in several Spanish-speaking countries; her biggest hits include songs such as "Perlas ensangrentadas", "Rey del Glam", "Cómo pudiste hacerme esto a mí", "Ni tú ni nadie", "A quién le importa", "La funcionaria asesina", "Mi novio es un zombi" and "Quiero ser santa".

 She has appeared in several films, television and radio programs.
 In the 1980s she was in La bola de cristal (1984-1988), a television program broadcast on Televisión Española, which reflected the socio-political change brought about by the Spanish transition, as well as the cultural and musical explosion known as the “movida madrileña”.
 As an actress, her most recognized role was in Pepi, Luci, Bom and Other Girls on the Heap (1980), a feature film written and directed by Pedro Almodóvar.
 Among her work in television stands out her participation as a juror in Lluvia de estrellas (2001), as a presenter in Alaska y Segura (2014-2015), the Benidorm Fest 2022 and starring in the reality show Alaska y Mario (2011-2018), with her husband.

 Since 1989 she has been a member of Fangoria, an electronic music group that she leads together with Nacho Canut, who has accompanied her since her musical beginnings.
 The group began as part of the underground movement, and gained popularity with the release of their second album, Una temporada en el infierno (1999).
 Their greatest hits include songs such as "No sé qué me das", "Eternamente inocente", "Retorciendo palabras", "Miro la vida pasar", "Entre mil dudas", "Criticar por criticar", "Absolutamente", "Dramas y comedias", "Geometría polisentimental" and "Espectacular".

 Influenced by several personalities, Alaska is recognized for her changing and transgressive aesthetic sense with respect to music, fashion, live performances and music videos.